Mum who stole £1.5 million from small family business to pay back just £61,000

 MORE NEWS: Pub managers caught dealing ‘balloons’

-She has £61,202 in available assets in a half equity share in a house she owes with her partner.
+She has £61,202 in available assets in a half equity share in a house she owns with her partner.

 The money will go to the company.